dtoebe/Logseq-GPSI/pages/Global TODO.md

   CLOCK: [2024-08-26 Mon 10:53:57]--[2024-08-26 Mon 10:54:08] =>  00:00:11
   :END:
 - DONE Follow up with Bill on the tail lead time for Street Eagle and how long it's going to live. #WORK #StreetEagle #gpsi-bill
-- TODO With Street Eagle stuff, talk to Bill about, you know, if CTS covers some of the ambulance stuff and things like that. #WORK #CTS #gpsi-bill
+- DONE With Street Eagle stuff, talk to Bill about, you know, if CTS covers some of the ambulance stuff and things like that. #WORK #CTS #gpsi-bill
-- TODO Set a reminder for if we decide to productize the Airmar device to make sure that we are accounting for any damages and warranty since it's an external facing device. #WORK #gpsi-ray #cts-kim #CTS
+- DONE Set a reminder for if we decide to productize the Airmar device to make sure that we are accounting for any damages and warranty since it's an external facing device. #WORK #gpsi-ray #cts-kim #CTS
 - DOING Update all the tickets that are assigned to me on the HE board. #WORK #jira
   :LOGBOOK:
   CLOCK: [2024-08-26 Mon 09:56:57]